uwdata/boba/tutorial/cli.rst

 To run a range of universes, for example universe_1 through universe_5, use::

-  boba run 1 --till 5
+  boba run 1 --thru 5